+3. "Jonesy."
+The team

+championship trophy,

+nicknamed for the USAF

+created the trophy, is a

+"Jonesy," lovingly

+Chief of Staff, Gen.

+David Jones, who

+perpetual award displayed at NHQ.

-- 1. Determine Rank Scores in Events.
+(1) Determine Rank Scores in Events.
 In each event, teams or individuals representing teams earn a raw score, which is used to determine overall rank score for that event.
-A team with the highest raw score places first in a given event and receives 1 rank order point; the second place team receives 2 rank order points; etc. Teams that fail to complete the event receive a point score equal to the number of teams participating plus 5 penalty points (e.g.: if ten teams complete the event successfully, a team that fails to complete the event is assigned 15 points). - 2.
-Compute Rank Order Point Totals.
+A team with the highest raw score places first in a given event and receives 1 rank order point; the second-place team receives 2 rank order points; etc. Teams that fail to complete the event receive a point score equal to the number of teams participating plus 5 penalty points (e.g.: if ten teams complete the event successfully, a team that fails to complete the event is assigned 15 points).

+(2) Compute Rank Order Point Totals.
 Add the team's total rank score points for the core events.
 This total sum is called the core rank order point subtotal.
 Calculate the core rank order point total by adding to or subtracting from points assigned in the sportsmanship modification, if any (see §2-8 below).
 Separately, add the team's total rank score points for the non-core events to obtain the non-core event rank order subtotal.
 Multiply that subtotal by 1.5.
 This operation weighs the core events more heavily than the non-core events.
-The resulting product is the non-core event rank order total. - 3.
-Combine Rank Order Point Totals.
+The resulting product is the non-core event rank order total.

+(3) Combine Rank Order Point Totals.
 Add the core rank order point total to the non-core event rank order point total.
-This total sum is called the grand total of rank order points. - 4.
-Sort by Grand Total Rank Order Points.
+This total sum is called the grand total of rank order points.

+(4) Sort by Grand Total Rank Order Points.
 Sort the teams by their rank order point totals.
 The team with the lowest rank wins the NCC and is presented the USAF Chief of Staff Outstanding Cadet Team Championship Trophy.
-In cases of ties, where two or more teams share the same grand total rank order points, the team raw score on the written exam is the tie-breaker; if still tied, the overall point value for the core events will be used. - b.
-Runner-Up Team(s).
-NCC staff will present an overall second place and third place award.
+In cases of ties, where two or more teams share the same grand total rank order points, the team raw score on the written exam is the tiebreaker; if still tied, the overall point value for the core events will be used.

-Illustration Illustration of Rank Order Scoring System Team Core Event #1 Core Event #2 Core Event #3 Core Rank Order Subtotal smanship fication Core Rank Order Total Non-core Event #1 Non-core Event #2 Non-core Event Rank Order Subtotal Non-Core Events Non-core Event Rank Order Total Grand Total (Core + No core) Rank Order Poin Overall Place Galaxy 1 3 2 6 +2 minor infraction 8 7 1 8 X 1.5 12 20 3 Raptor 2 2 3 7 0 7 1 2 3 X 1.5 4.5 11.5 1 Predator 3 1 1 5 -1 admirable conduct 4 2 3 5 X 1.5 7.5 11.5 2
+Illustration of Rank Order Scoring System Event Event n-core) Team Core Event #1 Core Event #2 Core Event #3 Core Rank Order Subtotal smans ficatio Core Rank Order Total Non-core Event #1 Non-core Event #2 Non-core E Rank Order Subtotal Non-Core Events Non-core E Rank Order Total Grand Total (Core + Non Rank Order Points Overall Place Galaxy 1 3 2 6 +2 minor infraction 8 7 1 8 X 1.5 12 20 3 Raptor 2 2 3 7 0 7 1 2 3 X 1.5 4.5 11.5 1 Predator 3 1 1 5 1 admirable conduct 4 2 3 5 X 1.5 7.5 11.5 2

-\ Galaxy did not participate in Non-core #1, so its rank order is figured as total of teams participating (2), plus 5 penalty points.
+Galaxy did not participate in non-core #1, so its rank order is figured as total of teams participating (2), plus 5 penalty points.

-\\ Raptor and Predator are tied in the Grand Total Rank Order Points.
+Raptor and Predator are tied in the Grand Total Rank Order Points.
 The tiebreaker is the written exam (Core Event #1) raw score, so Raptor takes 1st place overall.